Superluminal Transformations and Indeterminism: Propensities and Indeterministic Causality

-Causal influence flows forward in creative time, not necessarily as a single chain of events, but as a tree of possible futures.
+Equipped with the notion of propensities, causal influence naturally defines a branching structure of possible futures.
+We assume this structure to be dynamical: as time evolves, only one among the various possible events or outcomes becomes actual.
+In other words, from a set of potentialities quantified by propensities, a single outcome is eventually actualized.
+There is therefore a genuine process of actualization of propensities, analogous to the transition from a superposition of possible outcomes to a single realized state in quantum mechanics during wavefunction collapse.
+Importantly, this process should not be understood epistemically, as if one merely reveals a pre-existing but unknown outcome.
+Rather, the actualization process is ontological: prior to actualization, the different future possibilities genuinely exist only as potentialities endowed with different causal tendencies to occur.

 In this view, it is convenient to describe the evolution of a system using a directed acyclic multigraph where two distinct types of causal links connect events: potential (represented in blue) and actual (represented in red), see Fig. \ref{f3.2}.
 The ``potential" causal connections are associated with propensities—which are non-negative rational numbers that sum to 1 and quantify the objective tendency of an event to obtain.
-The ``actual" causal connections are associated with extremal propensities, which are either $0$ or $1$, with $1$ indicating that the actualisation of one among the previously possible causal connections has taken place \cite{santo2023open}.
+The ``actual" causal connections are associated with extremal propensities, which are either $0$ or $1$, with $1$ indicating that the actualization of one among the previously possible causal connections has taken place \cite{santo2023open}.

+In the framework considered here, the “present” does not denote a single isolated event, but rather a boundary (or interface) between realized events (the past) and unrealized possibilities (the future) regarding a continuity equation, we do not assume a conserved current in the usual dynamical sense at the level of this schematic representation.
+The figure is meant to capture a kinematical structure rather than a fully specified dynamical law.
+Any continuity relation linking past and future would therefore be theory-dependent and lies beyond the scope of the present toy model.